Trouva/product-technical-tests/boutique-service/README.md

 There is a simple HTTP API that returns a list of Trouva boutiques.
 This is currently a very simple API that will return all of the boutiques within the database without anything like pagination or filtering.

-Full API docs can be found in [./docs/index.html](./docs/index.html).
+The OpenAPI for the boutique can be found here: https://github.com/Trouva/product-technical-tests/blob/master/boutique-service/src/httpApi/v1/routes.js#L28

 ## Architecture